top of page

 Arthrosamid injection; a new treatment for knee arthritis!

 Knee osteoarthritis is one of the most common conditions in our clinical practice.
 Treatment usually starts with conservative measures and anti-inflammatory medications.
 Injection therapy plays an important role in the management when conservative treatment is not working.
 Arthrosamid is a new promising treatment option used to manage knee arthritis.
-The article discusses this new injection treatment for knee arthritis and answers the frequently asked questions.
+The article discusses this new treatment for knee arthritis and answers the frequently asked questions.

 What is osteoarthritis?